librenms/librenms/doc/Extensions/Services.md

 ```
 su - librenms
 ```
-then you can run the following command to help trouble shoot services.
+then you can run the following command to help troubleshoot services.
 ```
 ./check-services.php -d
 ```